SageHack/hacklair/content/howto/terminal.md

 +++

-This guide is for Debian and Ubuntu but should any distro and on OSX.
+This guide is for Debian and Ubuntu but should work with any linux distribution and with OSX.

 # Intro